 This post contains compensated links.

-Using the Baby Deedee Sleep Nest Travel for Camping with a Toddler
+Review 1: Baby Deedee Sleep Nest Travel for Camping with a Toddler

 Our first family that tested the Baby Deedee Sleep Nest Travel had the large size that fits toddlers 18-36 months old (25 – 35 lbs).
 Here’s what they had to say about using this toddler sleeping bag.

 We had a chance to try out the Baby Deedee Sleep Nest Travel toddler sleeping bag (18-36 months) this summer while our child was 22-25 months old.
-The Baby Deedee sleeping bag for babies and toddlers is a synthetic indoor/outdoor sleeping bag with removable sleeves.
-Exactly the type of versatility we need in a toddler sleeping bag for camping in the Rocky Mountains.
+The Baby Deedee sleeping bag for toddlers is a synthetic indoor/outdoor sleeping bag with removable sleeves.
+Exactly the type of versatility we need in a toddler sleeping bag for camping in the Canadian Rocky Mountains.

 These are just guidelines and it’s still important to check the temperature of your baby throughout the night.
 You don’t want your baby to be too warm and sweating, which can make her even more cold.